 2. Chris Sayegh

 There isn’t really such a thing as cannabis restaurants yet, but Chris Sayegh takes it upon himself to bring pop up weed dinners to your table.
 He has coined himself the Herbal Chef, and is developing a frozen dinner line to send to patients who could use this kind of nutritional supplement.
-Having loved marijuana for a long time, and born with a touch for cooking, he saw no harm in reconciling two things he loves about life!
+Having loved weed for a long time, and born with a touch for cooking, he saw no harm in reconciling two things he loves about life!

 3. Chris Kilham

-Chris Kilham is more than a chef, more than a marijuana lover and more than a creator of cannabis cuisine.
+Chris Kilham is more than a chef, more than a cannabis lover and more than a creator of cannabis cuisine.
 He is the author of 14 books and lives up to his title, “The Medicine Hunter”.
 He lives and breathes herbal medicine as an ethnobotanist, especially the ways we incorporate these herbs into our physical and spiritual lives.

 Chris Kilham educates the public about the importance of herbal medicine through his advisory on the Dr Oz show and his work for Naturex.